flaming-snowman/ctf-writeups/Square CTF 2022 - Hard Copy/README.md

 * Category: crypto/rev
 * Points: 300
 ## Comments
 This challenge is more forensics than anything else.
 It's a good demonstration of how an improper crypto implementation allows an attacker to intercept and decrypt traffic using Wireshark.
-The official writeup does a good job (go [read it](https://squarectf.com/2022/hardcopy.html)).
+The official writeup does a good job as well (go [read it](https://squarectf.com/2022/hardcopy.html)).
 ## My Solution
 ### Crypto/Rev Portion
 Everything in printer.go is pretty innocuous except for the RSA implementation.
 I wasn't familiar with Golang before this challenge, so I had to use the [docs](https://pkg.go.dev/math/big#Int) to figure out what was happening.